christroutner/benchmark-bch/docs/README.md

 `send-all` - send all BCH to clean up the test wallet and consolidate funds back in the master wallet.
 Use the -i flag to ignore tokens and spend their dust UTXOs, effectively burning the tokens.

-## Deviations From Reality
-The reality is that BCH transactions are messy.
-Here are a few real-world considerations that complicate this kind of test:

-- It’s not uncommon for an hour to pass without a block confirmation.
-This makes it difficult to stage a test wallet without running into the unconfirmed 25-tx limit.

-- High or low network transaction volume will skew results.
-If the test is run during low network usage, the results will be skewed in favor of performance of the system.
-If run during high network usage, the results will be skewed against performance.

-- Most transactions rely on UTXO data retrieved from an indexer.
-It takes time for indexers to update their database, so there is always a period of time after each transaction where UTXOs in the indexer are invalid relative to the blockchain.
-This is why the test wallet is ‘staged’ with UTXOs, and does not accurately reflect the behavior of ‘power’ users who rapidly use child UTXOs in a short period of time.